H.R. 5272: Protect Elections from Deceptive AI Act

 Candidates for federal office

-They benefit from limits on knowingly distributed AI-generated images, audio, and video meant to influence an election, especially clips that would cause a reasonable person to believe a candidate said or did something that never happened.
+The ban targets AI clips knowingly spread to influence an election, especially the kind that would convince a reasonable person a candidate said or did something that never happened in the days before a vote.

-Because the prohibition applies not just to election influence but also to media distributed with intent to "solicit funds," campaigns have a tool against AI fakes used to trick donors or damage fundraising.
+Because the ban also covers clips spread with intent to solicit funds, campaigns get a tool against AI fakes used to trick donors or siphon off money in a candidate's name.

 Who is affected by H.R.
 5272?